Michigan Matters: Of Organ Donations & Keeping Kidneys Healthier

 Southfield (CW50) – Over 2,500 people in our state are awaiting organ transplants, which Dorrie Dils, CEO of the Gift of Life Michigan – an organization celebrating its 50th anniversary of connecting donors, those in need of a transplant and the medical community — talked about as she explained the importance of people signing up to be an organ donor.

 Currently, 58 percent of people in Michigan have signed up to be an organ donor – most when renewing their driver’s license she said on CBS 62’s “Michigan Matters” which airs 8 a.m.
-A donor can potentially change the lives of eight people she told Carol Cain, Senior Producer/Host.READ MORE: Parents Must Pay $30,441 For Getting Rid Of Son's Porn Cache
+A donor can potentially change the lives of eight people she told Carol Cain, Senior Producer/Host.READ MORE: UM Study: Eating A Hot Dog Could Take 36 Minutes Off Your Life

 Then Dr. Terra DeFoe, Senior Advisor to Detroit Mayor Mike Duggan, appeared and told Cain she has been working with Gift of Life as her family has been impacted by donors.
 Her 24-year-old son, Emilio, died unexpectantly of a heart attack.
 He had signed up to be a donor when he was 18.
 Dr. DeFoe supported his decision and his body was donated.